isaaczinda/hls/Reasoning.md

 # TODO
  * modify casting in assign statements to leverage existing explicit casting (broken rn)

+ * make the whole program a cabal package (ya gotta actually research this!)
  * write an interpreter for the full language
  * write tests which check typecheck's ability to correctly write implicit casts
  * write commonSupertype and alignTypes for lists